HBF is a company limited by guarantee, governed by the Corporations Act 2001. The HBF constitution requires that all surplus

 Boards where relevant.

-These charters are reviewed regularly for relevance.
-There are currently two Committees appointed by the HBF and Subsidiary
+These charters are reviewed regularly.
+There are currently three Committees appointed by the HBF and Subsidiary Boards: Audit,

-The role of the Audit and Risk Management Committee is to assist the HBF and Subsidiary Boards in fulfilling their responsibilities
+The role of the Audit Committee is to assist the HBF and Subsidiary Boards in fulfilling their responsibilities relating

 Nomination and Remuneration Committee